ezrahall1/aws-bash-script/README.md

 <h1>Creating bash script in AWS</h1>

 <h2>Description</h2>
-In this project I will demonstrate how I created a simple bash script and executed it.
-Bash script is an important part of process automation in Linux.
-It saves you time because you don't have to write certain commands again and again.
-You can perform daily tasks efficiently and even schedule them for automatic execution.
+This project will exemplify the creation and execution of a basic Bash script, highlighting its significance in process automation within the Linux environment.
+Bash scripts play a crucial role in saving time by eliminating the need to repeatedly type specific commands.
+They enable efficient execution of daily tasks and allow for the automation of these processes, providing the convenience of scheduling them for automatic execution.
+This demonstration will showcase the practical application of Bash scripting, emphasizing its utility in enhancing productivity and simplifying routine tasks on a Linux system.
 <br />